 With that operational input, including what parts of a protocol may be burdensome or impractical for patients and sites, a sponsor can refine its training to fully address any areas that might differ from a site’s normal standard of care or otherwise be open to interpretation.

-Solutions such as Pro-ficiency’s Pro-Active Protocol can be used to get a thorough interpretation of a protocol, identify potential problem areas or pain points and provide a visualization that helps make clear what the journey through a clinical trial will look like for patients and research sites.
+Solutions such as Pro-ficiency’s Protocol Optimization methodology can be used to get a thorough interpretation of a protocol, identify potential problem areas or pain points and provide a visualization that helps make clear what the journey through a clinical trial will look like for patients and research sites.

 The mapping out of tasks and timelines in the protocol is especially important.
 Without that visualization, it is easy to miss all the steps that have to happen with each procedure or patient visit.
 It also helps to uncover any inconsistencies that might exist in the protocol.
 A visual mapping of a study’s operational flow, on the other hand, will easily reveal any issues.

-If that process flow is animated, as provided by Pro-Active Protocol, it can become even more clear.
+If that process flow is animated, as provided by Pro-ficiency’s Protocol Optimization solution, it can become even more clear.
 In essence, a sponsor can see in a few minutes the whole of the study experience for the sites and patients in a way that will have a visceral impact and better enable both refinement of the protocol and development of effective training.